chencen2000/epam/README.md

 - **Visualization** ([visualization.py](https://github.com/chencen2000/epam/blob/develop/src/visualization.py)): Offers tools to visualize various stages of the image processing and mask creation.

 ## Model architecture and pre-training process
+Our baseline model inherits the ideas from original [U-net](https://arxiv.org/abs/1505.04597) as proposed by Ronneberger et al. However, it has fewer stages and lower number of channels to meet speed requirements.
+It utilizes dilated convolitions (x2) at every stage to increase the receptive field of the model.
+Overall, the model has only a fraction of number of trainable parameters, compared to the original U-net model.

+Model architecture diagram